-Now that we’ve clarified that, HDR stands for High Dynamic Range.
-It’s essentially the range of colors a display can produce, ranging from the darkest blacks to the brightest whites.
-OLED TVs are especially known for their dynamic range because they can shut off individual pixels, resulting in a true black.
-The bright whites are measured in nits, and some newer TVs can achieve thousands of nits compared to a few hundred nits on standard dynamic range sets.
+HDR stands for High Dynamic Range.
+It’s essentially the range of colors and brightness levels a display can produce, ranging from the darkest blacks to the brightest whites.
+OLED TVs are particularly adept at HDR because they can shut off individual pixels, resulting in a true black.
+Brightness meanwhile is measured in “nits” (candelas per square meter), and some newer HDR TVs can achieve thousands of nits compared to a few hundred nits on standard dynamic range (SDR) sets.

-You may have noticed the terms 8 bit, 10 bit, and 12 bit while looking for your next 4K HDR display.
-Even though we’re not using 8 bit in the same respects as classic Mario games, it’s important for understanding your color options.
+You may have noticed the terms 8-bit, 10-bit, and 12-bit while looking for a 4K HDR display.
+These are important to know in understanding your color options.

-For starters, 8 bit used to be the standard, and it meant that the TV could produce 256 variations of red, green, and blue.
-A little bit of quick math tells you that it comes out to 16,777,216 total colors, which was the VGA standard for many years.
-With the birth of 4K HDR, we can send more light through the same TVs, which means more colors.
+For starters, 8-bit used to be commonplace, and means that a TV can produce 256 variations of red, green, and blue.
+A quick bit of math tells us that comes out to 16,777,216 total colors, which was the VGA standard for many years.
+With the advent of 4K HDR we can send more light through a TV, which translates to more colors.

 HDR10 vs HDR10 Plus vs Dolby Vision

-As if HDR wasn’t complicated enough, there are a few different standards that you’ll have to learn about.
-This follows the old idea that not all TVs are created equally, so you’ll have to decide what you need.
+As if HDR wasn’t complicated enough for newcomers, there are different standards for the technology that you need to know.
 Here’s how to differentiate between HDR10, HDR10 Plus, and Dolby Vision:

-Dolby Vision is slightly older than HDR10, though it’s not as popular for one good reason.
-As a Dolby-owned standard, other manufacturers have to pay royalties to launch TVs with Vision onboard.
-As a result, most manufacturers choose to avoid the extra cost to provide a more affordable product.
+Dolby Vision is slightly older than HDR10, yet it’s not as popular for one good reason: TV manufacturers have to pay royalties to use it.
+As a result, vendors sometimes choose to avoid the extra cost and provide a more affordable product.

 See also: The best Android TV boxes you can get